craws/OpenAtlas/install.md

-`# Installation Notes
+# Installation Notes
 Some knowledge about package installation, web server and database configuration will be needed.

 This software was developed and tested on Linux/Debian 11.5 (codename "bullseye") and the easiest way to install would be on a Debian 11.5 system following these instructions.

 It may work on other Linux distributions or even on non Linux systems, and we provided a [requirements.txt](requirements.txt).
 But it is experimental and would need substantially more knowledge about server administration.

+Another (also experimental) way to install it would be via Docker.
+For more information take a look at the end of this document.

-Feel free to also consult our own [documentation](https://redmine.openatlas.eu/projects/uni/wiki/Debian_server_installation) we use to set up new Debian servers for OpenAtlas installations.
+Feel free to also consult our own [documentation](https://redmine.openatlas.eu/projects/uni/wiki/Debian_server_installation) that we are using to set up Debian servers for OpenAtlas installations.

 ## Requirements